nelsonchaves/programming-bible/Terminal/heroku.md

 #### Using the Rails Console

-Access the Rails console on Heroku:

 ```zsh
 # Open Rails console for your Heroku app
 heroku run rails console
 ```

 #### Deleting Your App

-To permanently delete your app:

 ```zsh
 # Destroy your Heroku app